Pavlo Cherepin: Ukrainian Rally Championship

 The same year, the crew made its debut in foreign competitions, taking part in two rounds of the Latvian championship, as well as in the Estonian Rally Saaremaa.
 By the end of the Rally Latvia Saliuk and Cherepin ranked second in class N4, and it remains the best result for Ukrainian crews in Latvian rally competitions.

 The next Ukrainian championship, unlike the previous one, began successfully for the crew - with a convincing victory in the Chumatskyy Shlyakh Rally.
 However, soon after Saliuk got a shoulder injury playing squash, so the crew passed the following two rounds of the championship.
 After an enforced break Saliuk and Cherepin started in the Kyivska Rus rally, but retired early.
-As a result, in the final standings of the 2011 Ukrainian championship Pavlo Cherepin only obtained 10th position.
+As a result, Cherepin only obtained 10th position in the final standings of the 2011 Ukrainian championship.

 After that, the majority of Cherepin's starts were at foreign competitions.
-In Ukrainian rallies he appeared only once - with Oleksiy Kikireshko at the 2012 Galicia rally where the crew took 4th place overall.
+In Ukrainian rallies, he appeared only once - with Oleksiy Kikireshko at the 2012 Galicia rally where the crew took 4th place overall.